-President Donald Trump has proposed a public-private partnership, but this plan would cede ownership of our infrastructure to for-profit corporations, which would charge high fees and tolls for its use in order to turn a profit.
+President Donald Trump has proposed a public-private partnership, but this plan would cede ownership of our infrastructure to for-profit corporations, which would charge high fees and tolls for its use to turn a profit.
 His plan would put a cronyistic middleman between America and progress.
 Such middleman-profiteering leads to increased costs for consumers, like in Chicago, where privatization of downtown parking meters led to a doubling of rates.

 Instead, the federal government should oversee the project similar to the public works programs administered through FDR’s New Deal.
 It’s time to revive the Public Works Administration.
 There are enough potential jobs that the government could guarantee employment to everyone for the foreseeable future.
-These jobs will be competitive because the pay will start at the universal living wage of $15 per hour, with benefits that include full health coverage, paid family and sick leave and paid vacations.
+These jobs could be competitive because the pay could start at the universal living wage of $15 per hour, with benefits that include full health coverage, paid family and sick leave and paid vacations.

-The projects will vary depending on each locality’s needs, and local agencies can partner with schools to develop training programs that teach workers the skills needed for the infrastructure projects.
+The projects will could vary depending on each locality’s needs, and local agencies can partner with schools to develop training programs that teach workers the skills needed for the infrastructure projects.
 For example, in the Hill Country, there’s a need for broadband cable lines and solar farms, while at the Port of Savannah in Georgia, navigation channels need to be deepened to accommodate larger ships.